 IRIS MORALES is a lifelong activist, educator, attorney, filmmaker, and author.
-Her ongoing work with young people, educators, and artists focus on issues of poverty and racism, climate justice, and the colonial status of Puerto Rico.
+Her ongoing work with young people, educators, and artists focuses on issues of poverty, racial and gender equality, climate justice and the colonial status of Puerto Rico.

 Ms. Morales has been widely recognized for her community activism and media work.
-In 2015, she received the Community Service Award from the Latina 50 Plus organization.
-She is also the proud recipient of the ImageNation Revolution Award, Teatro Vida Lifetime Achievement Award for Community Service, Latin Roots East Harlem – Celebrating the Living History Award from Community Works and the New Heritage Theater, Bayard Rustin Award for Social Justice from the Brotherhood/Sister Sol, and the Outstanding Leadership Award from Hip-Hop Association, Chica Luna Productions, African American Women In Cinema, Sister Outsider Entertainment, and New York Women in Film and Television, among others.
+She is the proud recipient of the Community Service Award from the Latina 50 Plus organization, the ImageNation Revolution Award, Teatro Vida Lifetime Achievement Award for Community Service, Latin Roots East Harlem – Celebrating the Living History Award from Community Works and the New Heritage Theater, Bayard Rustin Award for Social Justice from the Brotherhood/Sister Sol, and the Outstanding Leadership Award from Hip-Hop Association, Chica Luna Productions, African American Women In Cinema, Sister Outsider Entertainment, and New York Women in Film and Television, among others.

 Photo credit: Jose Angel Figueroa

-As a young student at Julia Richman High School, an all-girls public school, Ms. Morales read the writings of Malcolm X. She was inspired and influenced by his ideas of self-determination and by struggles then taking place for community control.
-She became a tenants’ rights organizer working with her neighborhood residents for better housing and living conditions, and she also marched to protest the Vietnam War.
+As a student at Julia Richman High School, an all-girls public school in New York City, Ms. Morales was introduced to the writings of Malcolm X. Inspired by his ideas of self-determination, she joined struggles for community control, became a tenants’ rights organizer in her neighborhood, and marched to protest the U.S. war in Vietnam.

-Ms. Morales entered the City College of New York and majored in political science.
-She co-founded PRISA, (Puerto Ricans Involved in Student Action), the first Puerto Rican student organization on campus.
-Puerto Rican and African American students united to fight for increased admission of Puerto Rican and African American students, to establish Black and Puerto Rican studies programs, and to expand the hiring of faculty of color.
-During her college years, she was a teacher at the Academy for Black and Latin Education, a community organization that prepared young people who had dropped out of school to obtain a high school diploma.
+After high school graduation, Ms. Morales entered the City College of New York and majored in political science.
+As a student activist, she co-founded PRISA, (Puerto Ricans Involved in Student Action), the first Puerto Rican student organization on campus.
+PRISA united with African American student organizations to fight for increased admission of Puerto Rican and African American students, to establish Black and Puerto Rican studies programs, and to expand the hiring of faculty of color.
+In addition to her student activism, Ms. Morales worked as a teacher at the Academy for Black and Latin Education, a community organization that prepared young people who had dropped out of school to obtain a high school diploma, and other youth programs.

-After the Young Lords, Ms. Morales returned to work with youth as an advocate, teacher, and drug addiction counselor.
-Later, she entered New York University School of Law where she was a Root-Tilden Scholar, the first Puerto Rican to receive this prestigious fellowship.
-After graduation, she was a practicing attorney specializing in labor and television law.
-She volunteered with activists groups such as Latinos in Media and Black and Hispanic Images (BHI) to challenge negative and stereotypical film and television portrayals of Latinx and other people of color, and to protest racial discrimination and the lack of access to jobs in the field.
+After resigning from the Young Lords, Ms. Morales returned to work with young people in New York City as an advocate, teacher, and drug addiction counselor.
+After several years, she entered New York University School of Law where she was a Root-Tilden Scholar, the first Puerto Rican to receive this prestigious public service fellowship.
+After receiving the J.D. degree, she worked as an attorney specializing in labor and television law.
+She continued her activist work as a volunteer with groups such as Latinos in Media and Black and Hispanic Images (BHI), which challenged stereotypical film and television portrayals of Latinx and other people of color, and protested racism and the lack of access to jobs in the field.
 She also served on the boards of Women Make Movies and the Association of Hispanic Arts and on panels at the National Endowment for the Arts, POV Television Series, Urbanworld Film Festival, Media that Matters Film Festival, NYC Department of Cultural Affairs and Independent Television Service (ITVS), among others.

 In the early 1990s, Ms. Morales co-developed NEON, the New Educational Opportunities Network.
 NEON provided media literacy and video production training to hundreds of Latinx and African American youth from low-income communities for five years.
-After NEON closed, she joined the Puerto Rican Legal Defense Fund to serve as the Education Director.
-Later she became Director at the New York Networks for School Renewal.
-Her teaching experiences and closeup view of the failure of the public education system led her to join other educators and parents to form CLAVE, the Coalition of Latino/as for the Advancement of Visionary Education to fight for education reform.
+After NEON closed, she joined the Puerto Rican Legal Defense Fund to serve as its Education Director, then became Director at the New York Networks for School Renewal.
+Her teaching experiences and closeup view of the failure of the public education system led her to organize educators and parents to form CLAVE, the Coalition of Latino/as for the Advancement of Visionary Education to fight for education reform.